Back

 Hepatobiliary disorders

-Disorders of the skin and subcutaneous tissue
+Skin and subcutaneous tissue disorders

 Uncommon: Various skin rashes

-Very rare : Bullous reactions, including Stevens-Johnson syndrome and toxic epidermal necrolysis (Lyell's syndrome), alopecia.
+Very rare : Bullous reactions including Stevens-Johnson syndrome and toxic epidermal necrolysis (Lyell's syndrome), alopecia.

 Not known: drug reaction with eosinophilia and systemic symptoms (DRESS syndrome), acute generalized exanthematous pustulosis (AGEP)